ZenXen7/WildChat/README.md

 # WildChats - CIT-U Real-Time Chat App

-WildChats is a real-time chat application built for **Cebu Institute of Technology - University (CIT-U)** students, also known as **Wildcats**!
-This platform enables seamless communication among students, faculty, and organizations, providing a modern and secure chatting experience.
+WildChats is a real-time chat hub designed for Cebu Institute of Technology - University (CIT-U) students, also known as Wildcats!
+This platform serves as a central hub where you can see all active users and instantly start conversations with any of them.
+Whether you want to chat with classmates, make new connections, or just have casual discussions, WildChats keeps communication seamless and engaging.
+Stay connected, stay social, and chat freely!

 ## 🚀 Features